 Graphics file formats and file compression

 Graphics files tend to be large.
-If you remember the lessons on print files, this is easily explained.
+If you remember earlier info, this is easily explained.
 2 bytes per pixel, thousands of pizels....
 Yup, they will fill your harddrive VERY QUICKLY if you don't do something.
 Quick example: Photo, 4x6" scanned at 300dpi, 16bit color: 2 x 300x300 x 24 (bytes, dots per inch, 24 square inches) = 4.32MB.
-Uncompressed, you couldn't put even one photo onto a floppy disk.

 So - what do we do with it?
 The answer is compression - one of two types: lossy and lossless.
 The basic difference here is that you lose some information when going with lossy compression.

 Let's start by discussing lossless compression.
 While there are a number of options, the big one is 'zip'.
-In the lab, we use the application 'Winzip.'
-Winzip has two valuable properties/uses: first, a reduction in file size without losing anything (20-90% compression depending on the file) and second, you can zip multiple files into a single .zip file.
+These days, it's built into windows (right click on a file or group of files/folders and select send to - compressed (zipped) folder.
+To unzip, just use the data explorer to open the zipped folder and copy/paste the files to a location outside the zipped file.
+Simple and easy.
+Zipping has two valuable properties/uses: first, a reduction in file size without losing anything (20-90% compression depending on the file) and second, you can zip multiple files into a single .zip file.
 This makes life much simpler when transferring files (especially over the web) - only one file to move, and it's smaller.
 The bummer is that you cannot directly work with zip files.
 You have to uncompress them.
 Thus, zipping is great for either backups or transfers, but not for working with the files.
 A number of files you will use at CWU are zip files.
-Play around with WinZip a little - you'll be using it (or something similar) for years.

 Now, on to lossy compression as it applies to graphics files.
 Think about the example above.
 The raw files are huge.